 It is the government’s mission to give its citizens faster, more reliable and easier access to information and services.
-Using the Internet as an aid, the Department of Information and Communications Technology – through the Integrated Government Philippines (iGovPhil) project – aims to provide a one-stop-shop of online government services to the public sector and private businesses via the National Government Portal (NGP).
+Using the Internet as an aid, the Department of Information and Communications Technology – through the Integrated Government Philippines (iGovPhil) program – aims to provide a one-stop-shop of online government services to the public sector and private businesses via the National Government Portal (NGP).

 The NGP is a single window containing all online information and operational infrastructures, and public services of the government.
 With NGP, citizens need not physically go to government offices or visit various government agency websites to perform typical transactions, such as applying for a driver’s license, filing of taxes, and renewing of passport.
 They just have to go to the portal, log in with their Single Sign On (SSO) credentials, search for the services they want to avail, and complete the transactions – from filling out forms to payment – online.